What Parents Should Know about Auditory Dyslexia

 Children with auditory dyslexia may have overactive and underactive brain waves that neurofeedback can help train and correct.
 Neurofeedback shows poor brain communication in language processing areas, which makes sense given that dyslexia is a language-based disorder.

 Sessions of Neurofeedback training reinforce the brain to self-regulate.
 It improves timing and connectivity for enhanced learning.
 Neurofeedback improves cognitive functioning and language processing, allowing the brain to perform more efficiently.
-The training can target specific brain areas that process phonemes, auditory information, language, executive functioning, and attention to help kids with auditory dyslexia.
+The training can target specific brain areas that process phonemes, auditory information, language, executive functioning, and attention to help kids with hearing dyslexia.

 Strengthening the dyslexic child's cognitive and auditory processing skills through neurofeedback and cognitive behavioral therapy also improves their phonemic awareness, short-term memory, and rapid automatized naming skills.